 Embrace the Messy Bed

 If there's one room in the Scandinavian house that takes precedence over all else, it's the boudoir.
 It's the holy grail of bedrooms, and we guarantee you've pinned just as many of their messy bed styles as we have.
-We can't get enough of their linen pendant lights.

 "Messy, creased, stonewashed linen in earthy colors is almost a must right now," said Brantmark.
 "Opt for different shades.
 For example, a dark gray linen duvet cover with light gray pillows and a fresh white sheet will add interest and an element of coziness.
-A soft blanket at the end of the bed will also make your bed look inviting.
+A soft blanket at the end of the bed will also make your bed look inviting."

 To adopt that quintessential hygge appeal and simplistic Scandinavian style, stick to a relatively neutral palette.
 Think about neutral, earthy and washed-out shades often associated with nature.